 Hanke's Golden Growth Rate

-We recognized that inflation is about changes in the money supply.
-Hence, if a country sets an inflation target, that relationship implies a correct growth rate of money to reach it.
-Hanke’s Golden Growth Rate provides a clear, rule-based guide for setting that rate:
+If a country sets an inflation target, the Quantity Theory of Money implies a correct growth rate for the money supply.
+Hanke's Golden Growth Rate provides a clear, rule-based guide for setting that rate:

-Learn more about the derivation of the Hanke’s Golden Growth Rate
+Learn more about the derivation of Hanke's Golden Growth Rate

 How Money Growth Translates into Inflation